Pespino22/Project-2/README.md

-# Project-2
+# Project-1
-Project 2 repo
+this is the repo for my project one